IBPA/MutationDB/3_ML/README.md

 Intermediate results are stored in the folder out_data.

 ### Running
+In each folder of code in Python, there is script for submiting or running the job.
+The code in R can run in Rstudio after running the script named "Rproject.sh"/"Rproject.bat" to update the paths in the "setpath.R".
 * Step1: Run the feature selection for each method:
   For ANN, run the code in ANN_feature_selection; For SVM and NB, run the code in SVM_NB_feature_selection.
 The code is run on Blue water.
 In order to submit each job run submit.pbs in that folders mentioned.